-165-ball FBGA (15 x 17 x 1.40 mm) (51-85195)
+165-Ball FBGA (15 x 17 x 1.40 mm) Pkg.
+Outline (0.50 Ball Dia.)
+BB165E

-QDR RAMs and Quad Data Rate RAMs comprise a new family of products developed by Cypress, IDT, NEC, Renesas, and Samsung.
+QDR RAMs and Quad Data Rate RAMs comprise a new family of products developed by Cypress, Hitachi, IDT, NEC, and Samsung technology.
 All product and company names mentioned in this document are the trademarks of their respective holders.